simoninireland/simplicial/doc/implementation/simplicialcomplex.rst

 * A list of basis matrices for efficient extraction of bases
 * A dict of simplex attributes

-The core operations of :class:`SimplicialComplexRepresentation` have to do more work to maintain these parallel structures, and there is some repetition (one can extract the basis of a simplex by repeatedly traversing the boundary matrices, for example) in pursuit of
+The core operations of :class:`ReferenceRepresentation` have to do more work to maintain these parallel structures, and there is some repetition (one can extract the basis of a simplex by repeatedly traversing the boundary matrices, for example) in pursuit of